ahampriyanshu/ahampriyanshu.github.io/src/blog/expermenting-with-personal-finance/equity-markets-for-dummies-fundamental-analysis.md

 ---
-title: "Fundamental Analysis for Dummies [WIP]"
+title: "Fundamental Analysis for Dummies"
 date: 2025-10-01
-description: A comprehensive exploration of equity markets, fundamental and  technical analysis
+description: Figuring out what to buy in Indian equity markets using numbers and common sense
 categories: ["Experimenting With Personal Finance"]
 tags: ['equity-markets', 'fundamental-analysis', 'technical-analysis']
 ---

+In the first part of this series, we figured out what the equity markets are and some important concepts.
+Now comes the harder question - Out of 5500+ listed companies, which ones should you even think about owning?
+Fundamental analysis provided a bunch of rules that will allow us to filter out few companies that clear the basic checks.

 ## Analysis Framework

+At a very high level, your investing journey revolves around just two questions:

+- **What to buy/sell?** → Quality of the business
+- **When to buy/sell?** → Timing and price

 ### Fundamental Analysis answers: **"WHAT to buy?"**

+When you do fundamental analysis, you are not trying to finesse a line going up and down on a chart.
+You are investing into a real business with real products, employees, and customers(and hopefully a long term vision).

-**What it is:** Studying the business, its financials, management, and industry to determine if the company is worth owning.
+**What it is:** Understanding the business, its financials, management, and industry to decide if the company is worth owning for years.

 **What it uses:**
 - Annual reports and financial statements
 - Balance sheet, P&L, cash flow analysis
 - Financial ratios (Current Ratio, Debt/Equity, ROCE, P/E, P/B, EPS, etc.)
-- Management quality assessment
+- Management quality assessment (are the people running it honest and competent?)
-- Industry and economy trends
+- Industry and economy trends (is the tide rising or falling for this sector?)

 **What it determines:**
 - **Intrinsic value** - The true worth of the business
 - Is the company profitable and growing?
 - Is management honest and capable?
 - Does the business have competitive advantages?
+- Is the story in presentations actually visible in the numbers?

 **When to use:**
 - **Screening stocks** - Finding quality companies worth investing in